psyss24/tech611-ttt/README.md

 ```bash
 scp -i ~/.ssh/your-key.pem prov-app.sh ubuntu@<VM-IP>:~
 ```
-This uses the SSH private key to authenticate with the VM and copies app.zip into the Ubuntu user’s home directory.
+This uses the SSH private key to authenticate with the VM and copies the script into the Ubuntu user’s home directory (~).

 ### Method 2 – Git